keeganpaleshi/RMTest/README.md

 slope_MeV_per_ch — fixes the linear calibration slope.

-• If float_slope is false (default) the slope is locked; only the Po‑214 peak is fitted and its centroid gives the intercept.
+• If float_slope is false (default) the slope is locked; only the Po‑214 peak is fitted and its centroid gives the intercept unless `use_two_point` is true, in which case the Po‑210 and Po‑214 centroids determine the intercept.
 • If float_slope is true the value acts as a starting guess; a two‑point fit (Po‑210 & Po‑214) refines both slope and intercept.
 • You may also supply intercept_MeV together with the slope to bypass the